When To Use Landing Pages?

 How to properly use landing pages

-Before we start generating leads via landing page, we should take our time to determine the purpose, expected results and a way of achieving all this.
+Before we start generating leads via a landing page, we should take our time to determine the purpose, expected results and a way of achieving all this.

 Trying to persuade visitors to buy a product on a landing page level may seem a bit too aggressive for our users and result in a discouragement.
 But if we use our landing page to show our future clients, what they would get with our solution, we can get what we want.
 And that means: leads.